casbin-lua/kong-authz/README.md

 kong-authz is an authorization plugin for Kong based on [lua-casbin](https://github.com/casbin/lua-casbin/).

-## Precondition
+## Prerequisites

 The following need to be installed in advance:

 - [Kong](https://konghq.com/)
-- [4daysorm-adapter](https://github.com/casbin-lua/4daysorm-adapter) (if you want use database as policy storage by 4DaysORM-adatper)
+- [4daysorm-adapter](https://github.com/casbin-lua/4daysorm-adapter) (if you want to use database as policy storage by 4DaysORM-adatper)
-- [luasql-adapter](https://github.com/casbin-lua/luasql-adapter)(if you want use database as policy storage by luasql-adatper)
+- [luasql-adapter](https://github.com/casbin-lua/luasql-adapter)(if you want to use database as policy storage by luasql-adatper)

 **Notice:** if you want to use Casbin policy from DB, just choose one from 4daysorm-adapter and luasql-adapter.